 - Take the current I (r.m.s value) as a reference vector

 - Voltage drop in resistance VR = IR is taken in phase with the current vector

-- Voltage drop in capacitive reactance VC = IXC is drawn 90 degrees behind the current vector, as current leads voltage by 90 degrees in pure capacitive circuit)
+- Voltage drop in capacitive reactance VC = IXC is drawn 90 degrees behind the current vector, as current leads voltage by 90 degrees (in the pure capacitive circuit)

 - The vector sum of the two voltage drops is equal to the applied voltage V (r.m.s value).

 VR = IR and VC = IXC

 From the phasor diagram shown above, it is clear that the current in the circuit leads the applied voltage by an angle ϕ and this angle is called the phase angle.